jizheDou/HaDMC/readme.md

 ## Contact

-For any issues or questions, please contact the project maintainer: doujizhe@bjfu.edu.cn
+For any issues or questions, please contact the project maintainer: doujizhe@bjfu.edu.cn.
+Thank Yang Luo(luoyang@bjfu.edu.cn) for writing this document.